distributed-system-analysis/sarjitsu/README.md

 ### Upcoming features

 - Statistics about top N devices.
 Example: CPUs, Disks or Network devices.
-- Options to integrate this with hybrid cloud ecosystem.
+- ~~Options to integrate this within cloud ecosystem.~~ <- Runs on openshift as well as docker-compose.
 - ~~Service Discovery for individual components.~~ <- Covered by Docker-Compose / OSE feature
 - Nested documents support in Grafana (Network, CPU, Disks, ..).
 Refer to [PR #4694 of grafana](https://github.com/grafana/grafana/pull/4694) for more.
 - Timeshift feature to compare 2 different sa binaries